hundredrabbits/thebook/north_pacific_logbook.md

 We saw the Kurofune taking tourists around the harbor.
 It was the first time we'd seen it on the water, as there weren't many tourists before due to concerns with the coronavirus.
 Now that the state of emergency was lifted, people started traveling around the country again.
 Japanese authorities, like others in the world, struggled to keep people safe in this pandemic, discouraging gatherings by moving the 2020 Tokyo Olympic torch from its official podium to a hidden location, and by beheading tens of thousands of tulips at a popular flower-gazing spot.

 ##### 1200
 The current is pushing us along, fast.
-We passed Oshima island at a ridiculous speed of 9.5 kn!
+We passed Oshima at a ridiculous speed of 9.5 kn!
 The Kuroshio, or black current, is very strong in this area, and even stronger between the islands as the water is forced through a narrow opening.
 We had no problem with ships, even with many moving toward Tokyo.
 Our speed made it easy to work our way out of the main shipping channel.
 We are flying.
 Pino is happy to be moving again, and as are we.

 ##### 1430
 We see porpoises in the water.
 "Hello friends, it's been too long."
 They came for a quick bow-riding session.
 Right now, the wind is coming out of the southwest, a moderate breeze, with Pino gliding at 8 kn.
 For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased the night before.
 Not cooking on the first day is nice, neither of us are sea sick, but going below may trigger it.
 We stay outside instead, enjoying the good wind, weather and sun.